 - Rule 1: When you zest the orange, make sure you only get the orange zest, none of the pith.
 The pith will make your sauce sour.
 (In case you don’t know – the pith is the white part)

 - Rule 2: Cook the sauce slowly so not to burn it.
+I know you’ll be tempted to just let it rip, but don’t let it happen.
+The sauce needs time to develop flavors.

 Go ahead and make it the day before